Test Game Controller PC: 4 Tools Compared (2026 Guide)

 What do the numbers mean: drift threshold, deadzone, and polling rate?

 If your idle readout sits at 0.04, the pad is on the way out but most games still play.
-At 0.08 a stick module replacement starts paying back.
+At 0.08, a stick module replacement starts paying back.
 At 0.15 you are unplayable in any thumbstick-driven game.

 Deadzone.
-A software setting in the game (or in Steam Input), not the controller.
+A software setting in the game (or in Steam Input), not in the controller.
 It defines a margin around centre where input is ignored.
 Small deadzones feel precise and reveal drift.
 Large deadzones feel mushy but hide drift.
 A browser tester shows the raw value before deadzone.

 Polling rate.
 Reports per second from controller to host.
 DualSense polls at around 250 Hz over USB and 125 Hz over Bluetooth per the open-source DualSense library.
 Xbox Wireless Controllers poll at 125 Hz Bluetooth, 250 Hz USB.
 Razer’s Wolverine V3 Pro pushes 1000 Hz with the dongle.